 EndpointURL you copied earlier:

-- Now restart Netdata.
+sudo systemctl restart netdata, or the appropriate method for your system.
 When your node creates an alarm, you can see the associated notification on your StackPulse Administration Portal

 React to alarms with playbooks